How to Use California Probate FormsWhy the filing path comes before the form number

-The form finder groups records such as Small Estate Affidavit, Affidavit for Real Property of Small Value, Spousal Property Petition, Formal Probate so you can start with the likely procedure rather than one isolated form number.
+The form finder groups records such as Small Estate Affidavit, Affidavit re Real Property of Small Value, Petition to Determine Succession to Primary Residence, Spousal Property Petition so you can start with the likely procedure rather than one isolated form number.

-Use source links such as California Courts - Probate Forms, California Courts Self-Help Center, California DMV as starting points, then confirm the county Superior Court probate department or local filing-office instructions before filing.
+Use source links such as California Courts - Probate Forms, California Courts Self-Help Center, California DMV to locate official forms and verify which documents belong in the packet.

 Choose the filing path

-Common filing paths in this data include Small Estate Affidavit, Affidavit for Real Property + Small Estate Affidavit, Spousal Property Petition, Formal Probate.
+Common filing paths in this data include Small Estate Affidavit (Prob.
+Code § 13100), Affidavit re Real Property of Small Value + Small Estate Affidavit, Petition to Determine Succession to Primary Residence, Spousal Property Petition.
 Match the estate facts to the correct path before preparing forms.

 Verify the county packet